 Others, such as cosmetic dentistry, are only available on the NHS in certain circumstances.

-For information on who can get free dentistry, how to find an NHS dentist and what to expect from your dentist, see NHS dental services.
+For information on who can get free dentistry and what to expect from your dentist, see how to find an NHS dentist.

 Can you answer some questions about your visit today?